 Recently, Perfect Point exhibited at the Small Business Innovation Pavilion at the 2018 Logistics Officer Association (LOA) Symposium October 9 – 12 in Oklahoma City, OK.

-While dozens of senior enlisted personnel and officers and civilian contractors marveled at the demonstration of E-drill’s speed and precision, everyone wanted to see how easily “Rosie” could do it.
+While dozens of senior enlisted personnel and general officers marveled at the demonstration of E-drill’s speed and precision, everyone wanted to see how easily “Rosie” could do it.
 She took center stage and did not disappoint.

-In 1956, she went to work at Tinker Field, retiring in 1985 after 36 years of federal service.
-She raised two daughters and a son, while continually working outside the home.
+In 1956, she went to work for Tinker Field, retiring in 1985 after 36 years of federal service.
+Unusual for her time, she raised two daughters and a son, while continually working outside the home.

 At a vigorous 91, June has never lost her first love of aviation.